AppleBreak1/Dell-Latitude-5300-2-in-1-Hackintosh/README.md

 Note:

   - [Why disable CFG Lock?](https://dortania.github.io/OpenCore-Post-Install/misc/msr-lock.html#what-is-cfg-lock)
-  - Once the DVMT is set to 64MB, make sure to remove framebuffer-stolenmem property from the config.plist as this will ensure 4K60FPS resolution option is enabled via (USB-C/DP-Alt-Mode).
+  - Once the DVMT Pre-Allocated is set to 64MB, make sure to remove framebuffer-stolenmem property from the config.plist as this will ensure 4K60FPS resolution option is enabled via (USB-C/DP-Alt-Mode).
 The HDMI port on this laptop will only support up to 4K30FPS with capable external monitor.
-  - USB Wake support does not show up as an option in BIOS and there is only a checkbox option for "Wake on Dell USB-C dock".
+  - USB Wake support does not show up as an option in BIOS menu and there is only a checkbox option for "Wake on Dell USB-C dock".
 At [r/Dell](https://www.reddit.com/r/Dell/comments/mgipwl/dell_can_you_please_add_proper_enable_usb_wake/), there are some posts complaining about this issue.
 Nonetheless, the option is there, hidden.
 If this option is disabled as in default, the BIOS will remove power from all of the USB ports.
 This causes a problem with Bluetooth, connected USB drives, and more.

     Upon waking, it will take a while for Bluetooth to reconnect and with lid open wake, notice blutoothd process taking high CPU usage around 200% that the Bluetooth has to be toggled off/on to stop the high CPU usage.
 As for the connected external USB drives, of course there is going to be a "Disk not ejected properly" pop-up every time.